Accelize/apyfal/README.md

 # Installation

 Installation is made with PIP.
-Some installation options are available depending the host you want to use (See documentation for more information).
+Some installation options are available depending the host to use (See documentation for more information).

-You can install the full package with all options using:
+The full package can be installed using:
 ```bash
 pip install apyfal[all]
 ```

 # Support and enhancement requests
-[Contact us](https://www.accelize.com/contact) if you have any support or enhancement request.
+[Contact us](https://www.accelize.com/contact) for any support or enhancement request.

 # Footnotes